nagarajulu/inteview_prep_notes/triplebyte.md

 # Triplebyte

-Triple-byte is great tool to get us into directly with Onsite for many companies.
+Triplebyte is great tool to get us into directly with Onsite for many companies.

 Steps:
 1. Online test - pick generalist